dannybee82/NextCloudDotnetAngular/README.md

 ### **NextCloud + dotnet/C# API + Angular 18 app**

-A demo that works on localhost and in development-mod only.
+A demo that works on localhost and in development-mode only.

 *   Runs NextCloud in a docker-container.
 *   Backend: dotnet/C# Web API.